 Beautifully perched beneath the raw peaks of the Rif, Chefchaouen is one of the prettiest towns in Morocco, an artsy, blue-washed mountain village that feels like its own world.
 While tourism has definitely taken hold, the balance between ease and authenticity is just right.
 The old medina is a delight of Moroccan and Andalucian influence with red-tiled roofs, bright-blue buildings and narrow lanes converging on busy Plaza Uta el-Hammam and its restored kasbah.
 Long known to backpackers for the easy availability of kif (marijuana), the town has rapidly gentrified and offers a range of quality accommodation, good food, lots to do and no hassles to speak of, making it a strong alternative to a hectic multicity tour.
 This is a great place to relax, explore and take day trips to the cool green hills.
 Families take note.

 Chefchaouen is split into an eastern half (the medina), and a western half (the ciudad nueva, or new city).
-The heart of the medina is Plaza Uta el-Hammam, with its unmistakeable kasbah.
+The heart of the medina is Plaza Uta el-Hammam, with its unmistakable kasbah.
 The medina walls have recently been repaired, with Spanish funding.
-The principal route of the new city is Ave Hassan II, which stretches from Plaza Mohammed V, a leafy square designed by artist Juan Miró, past the western gate of Bab el-Ain, around the southern medina wall, and into the medina itself.
-Here it dead-ends at Place el-Majzen, the main drop-off point.
+The principal route of the new city is Ave Hassan II, which stretches from Plaza Mohammed V, a leafy square designed by artist Joan Miró, past the western gate of Bab el-Ain, around the southern medina wall and into the medina itself.
+Here it dead-ends at Pl el-Majzen, the main drop-off point.
 The bus station is a steep 1.5km hike southwest of the town centre.
-The falls of Ras-el-Maa lie just beyond the medina walls to the northeast.
+The falls of Ras el-Maa lie just beyond the medina walls to the northeast.